8 minute read

 Write-Host $_.Exception.Message -ForegroundColor Red

-throw "Exception occured while deploying solutions"
+throw "Exception occurred while deploying solutions"

 }